Progress

 Management Strategy

-• Using the Chesapeake Bay Fish Passage Prioritization Project to implement high-priority dam removal and fish passage projects.
+• Using the Chesapeake Fish Passage Prioritization Tool to implement high-priority dam removal and fish passage projects.

-Monitoring and assessing progress toward the outcome will occur through data related to the number of stream miles opened each year (with a target of 132 miles opened every two years) and the presence of target species at restoration sites.
+Progress toward the outcome will be monitored and assessed through data on the number of stream miles opened each year (with a target of 132 miles every two years) and the presence of target species at restoration sites.

 Download Management Strategy (.pdf)